SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Closures.rst

 Closures are a way to write self-contained blocks of functionality that can be passed around and used in your code.

-In addition to everything mentioned in the Functions chapter, closures have two extra abilities:
+Closures have two extra abilities in addition to those described in :doc:`Functions`:

+* they can :newTerm:`capture` and modify constants and variables from the context in which they are defined
 * they can be written without a function name (although you can name them if you wish)

-* they can :newTerm:`capture` and modify constants and variables from the context in which they are defined
+In essence, functions are just simple closures that have a name, and don't capture anything.
+Although functions are really just specialized closures, this chapter will continue to refer to them as “functions” for simplicity.

 Swift handles all of the memory management of capturing for you.
-(The concept and meaning of “capturing state” is explained in detail below.)
+The concept and meaning of “capturing” is explained in detail below.

-The relationship between functions and closures is an important one.
-Another way to think about it is
-“functions are just simple closures that have a name, and don't capture anything.”
-(Although functions are really just specialized closures, this chapter will still refer to them as “functions” for simplicity.)

 Swift's closures are similar to :newTerm:`lambdas` in other programming languages, and :newTerm:`blocks` in C-like languages.